Framework Integrations

 callbacks = [SuvraCallbackHandler(suvra, fail_closed=True)]

-guarded = SuvraGuardRunnable(runnable, suvra, fail_closed=True)
+guarded = SuvraGuardRunnable(suvra, runnable, "search", fail_closed=True)

 SuvraCallbackHandler— aBaseCallbackHandlerthat interceptson_tool_startand cancels tool execution on deny.SuvraGuardRunnable— wraps any LangChainRunnableand validates the input payload as a Suvra action before invoke.